-A few of years ago, Dear Spouse’s niece exclaimed, “Auntie, I know how to say door in Spanish.”“Dora, the Explorer” was one of her favorite children’s television shows at that time.
+A few of years ago, my partner’s niece exclaimed, “Auntie, I know how to say door in Spanish.”
+“Dora, the Explorer” was one of her favorite children’s television shows at that time.
 I wondered if she had learned that from “Dora.”

 “How?”
 I asked.